Cooking story with practical tips on mango cultivars & flavors.

-"And like other flavors," he mimicked her laughingly, "is it cheap and simple, fast and easy to prepare, healthy, versatile, and delicious?
+"And like other flavors," he mimicked her, "is it cheap and simple, fast and easy to prepare, versatile and delicious?
 And can you serve it to almost anyone, anywhere, anytime?"

-"You bet," she laughed back, "Let me write you an Ingredients list for your Recipe Book."
+"You bet," she laughed, and wrote up an Ingredients list for his Recipe Book.
+It read:

 - 1 cup Dahee (about 250 gm Greek style yogurt)

 - 1/2 glass chilled water (about 100 mL, or similar quantity crushed ice)

 - 1 sliced peeled ripe mango (or ½ cup mango pulp)

 - 1 teaspoon chopped nuts (pistachio, cashew or almonds)

 - 1 Mint Sprig (podina leaves, if not using nuts)